vipranarayan14/vboo/src/docs/shadlinga-prakaranam/general/sarvanaama.md

 # //sarvanaama//

-//sarvanaama// is the label
+//sarvanaama// is the //samj~Naa// given to a set of sha
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5NjU3OTAyOCwtMTY3OTcyNDg0MF19
+eyJoaXN0b3J5IjpbMTg3MzI0Njg1MSwtMTY3OTcyNDg0MF19
 -->